Area of Law: Landlord and Tenant

 If a landlord charges illegal rent, the tenant may be able to get a rebate by applying to the Landlord and Tenant Board.
 This includes cases where the landlord charges more than the maximum amount, or raises the rent more than once every 12 months.
 To apply for a rebate, the tenant will need to fill out forms requesting a hearing and file them with the Board office together with a small application fee.
 Tenants who need assistance making an application should contact a local legal clinic.

-For additional information about maximum rent and rent increases in Ontario, visit the Landlord and Tenant Board.
+For additional information about maximum rent and rent increases in Ontario, visit ontario.ca.

 A criminal record will affect your ability to be approved for a residential lease.
-To erase your criminal record, learn more at Pardon Pros.
+To erase your criminal record, learn more at Pardon Partners.
 It’s easier than you think.

-For legal advice on rent increases, and assistance with applications to the Landlord and Tenant Board, contact our preferred Landlord and Tenant experts Nicola (Nick) Giannantonio Legal Services .
+For legal advice and assistance with a residential tenancy and applications to the Landlord and Tenant Board, contact our preferred Landlord and Tenant experts Nicola (Nick) Giannantonio Legal Services .

 You now haveoptions: